| Tax Topic #204 |

 Form 656.
 There are two exceptions to this requirement.
 First, no application

-fee is required if the offer is based solely on doubt as to liability.
-Second,
+fee is required if the offer is based on doubt as to liability.
+Second, the

-This means that the taxpayer's total monthly income falls at or below poverty
+the taxpayer's total monthly income falls at or below 250 percent of the poverty

 guidelines of the Department of Health and Human Services.
 If the total monthly